-- 1. On behalf of the sub-funds votes, were cast on 1236 agenda items at 124 shareholders' meetings. - 2.
-The portfolio contained on average 3.59% investments that are on the Exclusion list as result of the application of the applicable exclusion policy.
-Unless sanctions stipulate specific timelines, exclusions apply within three months after the announcement.
-If selling is not possible for liquidity reasons, then buying is not allowed.
-Once selling is possible at a reasonable price, holdings will be sold. - 3.
+- 1. On behalf of the sub-funds votes, were cast on 1023 agenda items at 81 shareholders' meetings. - 2.
+The portfolio contained no investments that are on the Exclusion list as result of the application of the applicable exclusion policy. - 3.
 0 companies in portfolio are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence are a part of the Enhanced Engagement program. - 4.
-2.77% of the holdings in portfolio had an elevated sustainability risk profile.
+0.00% of the holdings in portfolio had an elevated sustainability risk profile. - 5.
+The Sub-fund excluded the bottom 20% ranked companies on ESG from the investment universe.